Table of contents

 It is the body’s natural defense mechanism to protect against harmful infections and normally appears as redness, swelling, hyperthermia, pain and functional impairment at the sight of infection.
 The inflammatory process occurs as the result of a cascade of messenger signals in the immune system that ultimately results in anti-inflammatory chemicals.
 The function of inflammation is to eliminate the initial cause of cell injury, remove dead or damaged cells and tissues, and initiate tissue repair.

 Inflammation can be either acute or chronic.
 Acute inflammation occurs as a response to harmful stimuli by driving white blood cells to the area of injury.
 On the other hand, chronic inflammation is a prolonged episode of the condition that involves an overall change in the types of cells present.

 In most cases, inflammation is a necessary process to protect a person from foreign substances.
 It also plays a role in hemostasis and coagulation, which is an important component of wound healing.
-However, sometimes unregulated inflammation can cause more harm than good—autoimmune disorders like lupus, vitiligo, and rheumatoid arthritis.
+However, sometimes unregulated inflammation can cause more harm than good—autoimmune disorders like Addison’s disease, lupus, vitiligo, and rheumatoid arthritis.
 Other conditions that are not considered to be autoimmune disorders may be implicated by uncontrolled inflammation, such as inflammatory bowel disease and giant cell arteritis.